DQMT/blocks/README.md

 # Q&A

-1.RuntimeException cause crash when starting the game:
+1.RuntimeException cause crash after starting the game:

 Q= RuntimeException: org.lwjgl.LWJGLException: Could not locate OpenAL library.

 A= This is because Windows disables the audio device when there is no output device attached.Just make sure there are headphones or speakers attached to your PC.